Chief Executive Officer

 She received her BA in international studies from Ohio University and a MS in naturopathy from Clayton College of Natural Health.
 She has over a decade of experience in business, management, and professional development.
 Carrie-Meghan has provided professional development on 21st-century education, global studies, and STEM topics, helping to found a satellite branch of Carnegie Mellon University’s CREATE Lab at Marshall University’s June Harless Center.
 She is a DONA-certified birth doula and Certified Lactation Counselor (CLC).

-Carrie-Meghan is passionate about choices in childbirth and providing women with evidenced-based information to make the best choices for themselves and their families.
+Carrie-Meghan is passionate about choices in childbirth and providing women with evidence-based information to make the best choices for themselves and their families.
 She is the mother to a beautiful five-year-old son.

 She received her BA in Psychology from Lee University.
 Her passion for reproductive rights and justice has been a guiding force throughout her twelve years of work ranging from domestic violence prevention and support to mental health counseling.
 At WV FREE, Anduwyn leads multiple programs, including the Comprehensive Pregnancy Options referrals training, the “Love Your Birth Control” initiative, and trains school teachers to teach comprehensive sex education through the WISE program.
 She also takes a leadership role in helping WV FREE implement its commitment to self-care and undoing racism.
 Anduwyn collaborates with a variety of health and community organizations to ensure quality and accessible reproductive health exists for women and families in West Virginia.
 Anduwyn serves on the board of West Virginians for Affordable Health Care and was the first person in West Virginia awarded a CoreAlign Fellowship.
 In her free time, Anduwyn skates with West Virginia Roller Derby under her alter ego “WonderWyn”.

 She received her BBA in marketing from Marshall University, her MS in Integrated Marketing Communications from West Virginia University, and is currently studying towards her MAJ in New Media from Marshall University.
 She has always cared about reproductive justice and how much of an impact reproductive freedom can have on everyone.
 She got involved with WV FREE as an intern, then completed two fellowships with WV FREE before joining the staff full time.